koutsie/space-hook/README.md

-# loginthing
-A login thing cus i was bored.
+Some shait cus i was bored...